 The lead mentor is assisted by a support mentor in the classroom, to ensure that we maintain recommended staff to student ratios for safeguarding purposes.
 Our class sizes are capped at 20 girls per cohort.
 Both roles are on a voluntary basis.

-Over the 8 week programme your role is to support your students and be a mentor to them.
+Over the course of the programme your role is to support your students and be a mentor to them.
 This involves guiding them and giving them insights into what it’s like to work in the industry.
 This is an opportunity to give something back and made a difference.
 It is highly rewarding and will enable you to develop a whole range of skills like leadership, planning, communications and mentoring.
 Did we mention it looks great on your CV too?

 What we expect of our leads;